Inklingo

 nounC1historical

-This is a historical term for a colonial governor or commander appointed by a king to rule a province.
+Use this term for a historical colonial governor or commander appointed by a king to a new territory.

 A historically dressed colonial governor wearing a feathered hat and dark cloak, holding a scroll in a lush, tropical setting.